Hyperight

 • Diversity.
 Diversity of skills, understanding, seniority, and gender are some factors to keep in mind.

 • Scale.
-Organisations need data teams to drive growth and results, but data teams are struggling to grow themselves fast enough to support the operational dynamic of the organisations.
+Organizations need data teams to drive growth and results, but data teams are struggling to grow themselves fast enough to support the operational dynamic of the organizations.
 So, building and maintaining a data team that is scalable and mature to keep up with the business requirements is a crucial moment for defining a winning data team.

 • Dynamic.
 Team members that are comfortable with each other while working together are crucial for the functioning and winning team.